Francis Schuckardt: Positions

-Sexual abuse allegations
+Misconduct allegations

 In April 1984, four former seminarians reported that they had been sexually abused by Schuckardt.

-Financial misconduct allegations

 On June 3, 1984, Denis Chicoine made several public charges from the pulpit against Bishop Schuckardt to the effect that he had set aside large amounts of cash and checks for himself, related in a Spokesman Review article on August 26, 1984.

 Regarding Chicoine's allegation of finding large amounts of cash and out-of-day checks, The Spokesman-Review quoted Bishop Schuckardt as saying "an assistant failed to properly handle the matter and that he was unaware of the problem."

 In an article by Tim Hanson that appeared in The Spokesman-Review article on August 26, 1984 Schuckardt is quoted as saying: "If there is some way I can just let the people know we didn't run away.
 We were sent away.
 We were thrown out of our home.
 If there was anyway we could have stayed there, we would have.
 They must know that it was made impossible."
 The article goes on to state that On June 7, 1984 Chicoine filed a lawsuit in Superior court asking that Schuckardt and 10 of his associates be prohibited from returning to the church property at Mount St. Michael's or Schuckardt's mansion at E2314 South Altamont Blvd.

 After leaving Spokane, they moved around and finally settled in Greenville, California.
 “One of the main reasons we move is because of the harassment we’ve been getting from Chicoine” stated loyal Bishop Schuckardt follower, Brother Mary Fidelis, “They're trying to do anything they can to destroy us, literally.
 We fear harm, physical harm, coming to the Bishop.
 We wouldn't put anything past them.”
 As further reported by Jim Sparks in The Spokesman-Review.
 On May 9, 1987 a Plumas County, California Sheriff's Department SWAT team, with support from the California Highway Patrol, conducted a raid on the TLRCC.